nhs-pycom/open-source-explained/README.md

 ## Chapters

 - What is open-source?
+  - Growth in recent years
-  - Coding in the open [[1](https://nhs-r-community.github.io/statements-on-tools/open-code-in-the-nhs.html)]
+  - Benefit to the NHS
-     - Data
-     - Privileged Credentials
-     - Sensitive Information
+  - What it is not
-     - Proprietary Information
+  - Licensing
 - Open-source Tools
   - R [[1](https://www.R-project.org/)]
   - Python